ghoststead/steady-cli/README.md

-# CLI for maintain Ghost sites
+# CLI for programmatically updating Ghost sites

 `steady-cli` allows you to maintain your Ghost site programmatically without having to go back and forth to the Admin UI.
+The `steady-cli` command can easily be integrated into an existing build process.

 ## Prerequisites
-* npm
+* NodeJS/npm
-* A Ghost site where you have admin rights
+* A existing Ghost site with administrator access

 ## Installation
 ```shell script